Anugerah-A-J/VideoPlayer/README.txt

 VideoPlayer

-[-] Show time over duration (layout problem)
+[X] Show time over duration (layout problem)
 [ ] Show map when zoom scale > 100 %
 [ ] Loop button
 [ ] Stay on top button

-[x] Double click on mouse left button to enter/exit fullscreen [x] Hold mouse left button to play 2x
-[-] Single click on mouse left button to play/pause (conflict with mouse double click) [ ] Hover over slider to show thumbnail
+[-] Double click on mouse left button to enter/exit fullscreen      Wait for testing [-] Hold mouse left button to play 2x                               Wait for testing [-] Single click on mouse left button to play/pause                 Wait for testing [ ] Hover over slider to show thumbnail
 [ ] Hold mouse right button and scroll mouse wheel to zoom in [ ] Drag using mouse right button to pan when zoom scale > 100 %

-[-] Hit right key to skip forward 7 sec. (not showing control panel) [-] Hit left key to skip backward 7 sec. (not showing control panel) [ ] Hold space key to play 2x
-[ ] Hit space key to play/pause
+[-] Hit right key to skip forward 7 sec.
+Wait for testing [-] Hit left key to skip backward 7 sec.
+Wait for testing [-] Hold space key to play 2x               Wait for testing [-] Release space key to play/pause         Wait for testing

 [ ] Simple editing like merge and cut